Cart

 Circular Jockey Box Coils

 For the majority of setups, you’ll be just fine using a standard-sized circular coil.
-If you’re planning to serve 3 or more beers, you’ll need a larger 60-quart cooler or multiple coolers to accommodate standard coils.
+If you plan to serve three or more beers, you’ll need a larger 60-quart cooler or multiple coolers to accommodate standard coils.

 Square Jockey Box Coils